Professional Development Areas To Optimize For Your Career Growth

 Professional Development Areas

 Leadership is the critical professional development skill you must possess to achieve meaningful professional goals in your career.
-Dictionary definition of a leader is the person who leads, which means the only thing you need to be a leader is a follower.
+However, the dictionary definition of a leader is the person who leads, which means the only thing you need to be a leader is a follower.

 You don’t need authority or permission to lead.